dec1costello/dec1costello/README.md

 ---
 <details>
 <summary><h3> ⚾ My Sports Journey</h3></summary>
-    While in high school, I was a senior caddy that mentored novice caddies to provide excellent customer service and exceed club standards.
-I was fortunate enough to coach my younger brother YMCA basketball team and a senior and won the championship. college intermurals, hockey curling golf basketball golf class
+    I grew up playing a ton of sports.
+While in high school, I was a caddy that was lucky enough to see some really good golf and meet some really great people.
+I also got the chance to coach my younger brother's YMCA basketball team when I was a senior, we won the championship NBD.
+At ISU, I participated in hockey, basketball, curling, golf, and basketball intermurals.
+As someone who grew up a block away from an MLB stadium, I am incredibly fortunate and stoked to now be a Data Engineer on the Colorado Rockies!!
 </details>

 ---